After decade apart, Philip Morris and Altria may become 1

 Both companies have been pivoting in recent years to cigarette alternatives as sales are curtailed by bans, taxes, stigma and anti-smoking health campaigns.

-Wells Fargo analyst Bonnie Herzog said the combination "would make a lot of sense," in a note to investors, allowing the companies to cooperate amid the "global arms race" for non-traditional tobacco products.
+Wells Fargo analyst Bonnie Herzog said the combination "would make a lot of sense," allowing the companies to cooperate amid the "global arms race" for non-traditional tobacco products.

 Earlier this year Altria executives estimated annual U.S. cigarette volumes would decline between 4% and 6% through 2023, sending company shares down sharply.